-With MPs back in the House of Commons following the Easter break, we take a look at what contribution Holly Mumby-Croft makes to Parliament.
+With MPs back in the House of Commons following the Easter break, we take a look at what contribution Karl McCartney makes to Parliament.

-In the second of this series, analysis of figures from the House of Commons Library shows some of the work that the Conservative MP for Scunthorpe does behind the scenes.
+In the second of this series, analysis of figures from the House of Commons Library shows some of the work that the Conservative MP for Lincoln does behind the scenes.

 Much of the day-to-day business of being an MP takes place in committees, which examine issues in detail, from government policy and proposed new laws, to wider topics like the economy.

-But Holly Mumby-Croft, who serves as a backbench MP, was not sitting on any committees, as of March 7 this year.
+Karl McCartney, who serves as a backbench MP, was sitting on two committees, as of March 7 this year.

 Meanwhile, two Labour MPs were members of 11 each.